spider-pcn/spider-docker/README.md

 ```

 # Notes
-^-p ^-q: dettach from the container
+^-p ^-q: detach from the container

 # Topology File